 For this project, we utilized a SEP vessel from Seajacks, which has extensive construction experience in Europe, and employed 30 European engineers.
 Up to 120 multinational personnel were involved in the construction work.
-By having engineers and skilled workers experienced in wind farm construction system that prioritizes safety, adheres to quality and deadline requirements, and accumulates technologies and expertise for future projects.
+By having engineers and skilled workers experienced in wind farm construction undertake such projects, we are building a construction system that prioritizes safety, adheres to quality and deadline requirements, and accumulates technologies and expertise for future projects.